 The closest airport to Yosemite National park is FAT, located in Fresno.
 Even though we live in Southern CA, we opted to fly to Fresno to shorten our drive time.
 From the airport, it’s 1.5 hours to the park.

-From San Francisco, it’s 3 hours and 45 minutes to Yosemite.
+The distance from Yosemite National Park to San Francisco is 3 hours and 45 minutes.
 From San Diego, 7 hours.
 Orange County is 6 hours away and Los Angeles just under 5.
 Of course, you have to account for the awful CA traffic, which is why we opted to just fly.
 Las Vegas is 5.5 hours to Yosemite.